 AP Calculus AB

 This course introduces students to fundamental concepts, including limits, derivatives, definite and indefinite integrals and differential equations; familiarizes students with the concepts and theories underlying calculus and physics; helps students recognize certain types of problems and subsequently solve them; teaches students how to set up problems and find real-world solutions; encourages students to visualize concepts with the aid of technology, models and graphs; and instills an appreciation for the elegance and beauty of the subject and its many applications.
 Students exit the course with a full year of differential and integral calculus.
 Prerequisites: Pre-Calculus and teacher recommendation.
-Students who are successful in this course will be qualified to take the Advanced Placement exam.
+All students who are enrolled in this course will take the Advanced Placement exam.

 AP Calculus BC

 All students entering Calculus BC will have had a full year of differential and integral calculus through our Calculus AB program.
 The course begins with the analytic proofs of theorems from Calculus AB and how these topics apply in physics.
 New topics include polar and parametric functions, techniques of integration, differential equations, infinite process, delta-epsilon proofs and approximating with error analysis the values of transcendental numbers.
 Throughout the course, infinite process is applied to finite algorithmic development in computer science.
 Prerequisites: AP Calculus AB and teacher recommendation.
-Students who are successful in this course will be qualified to take the Advanced Placement exam.
+All students who are enrolled in this course will take the Advanced Placement exam.

 Multivariable Calculus (H)